This post may contain affiliate links. Please see disclosure policy here.

 - Yogurt

-- Cheese – Brie, Gruyere, Goat Cheese, any cheese that melts well.
+- Brie, Gruyere, Goat Cheese, or any cheese that melts well

-You can quickly reheat the crepe by placing it back in the pan or on crepe maker and warming it quickly on both sides, then putting in your filling.
+You can quickly reheat the crepe by placing it back in the pan or on crepe maker and warming it quickly on both sides.
 You can also reheat the crepes in the microwave.

-A stack of cooked crepes, placed between layers of wax paper and placed in a zippered plastic bag can be refrigerated for up to five days.
-You can freeze them for up to two months.
-If frozen, thaw in the refrigerator.
+A stack of cooked crepes, placed between layers of wax paper and placed in a zippered plastic bag, can be stored in the freezer for up to two months.
+When ready use, thaw in the refrigerator.

 Ingredients